EU ministers to condemn Russian 'aggression'

 The "freedom of states to choose or change their own security arrangements", such as Ukraine's freedom to pursue Nato membership, was "non-negotiable", they aimed to add.

-The violation of such principles by Russia "threatens peace and stability on our continent" and will be met with "massive consequences and severe costs ... [including] a wide array of sectoral and individual restrictive measures", the draft conclusions said.
+The violation of such principles by Russia "threatens peace and stability on our continent" and would be met with "massive consequences and severe costs ... [including] a wide array of sectoral and individual restrictive measures", the draft conclusions said.

 "The EU has accelerated the preparatory work in this direction," they noted.